How the explorer works

 Does the explorer see or store my access key?

-Where does my secret get stored?
+Where does my secret live in my browser?

 Can Storm read my files?